 Catamarans are lighter than trimarans because they do not require a heavy keel.
 This, along with the fact that their sails are placed equivalent to the wind, allows them to sail quicker than trimarans, particularly on a run or broad reach.

-Trimarans the racing winner
+Trimarans are the usual racing winner

-For long offshore races, racing trimarans’ speed and safety qualities are significant benefits.
+For long offshore races, racing trimarans’ speed and safety qualities have significant benefits.
 Even in severe seas, they can be pushed harder and are more forgiving than other racing catamarans.
 These are the primary reasons why trimarans have become so popular in recent multihull competitions.
 Trimarans, for example, have won the Jules Verne Trophy every year since 2010.

 Trimarans can often increase their monohull sailing speed on almost every point of sail while cruising catamarans are usually 25-30 percent faster than a sailing monohull of the same length.
 Of course, when the boats are filled for cruising, these comparisons vary drastically.